 Budapest is far removed from the global capitals of burgerdom, so if you grew up eating In-N-Out Double Doubles or ShackBurgers, you may feel underwhelmed by the local offerings.
-But several Budapest burger joints are nonetheless working hard on perfecting their burger games.
-If you keep your expectations in check, you might be in for a positive surprise.
+But several Budapest burger joints have been perfecting their burger games, so if you keep your expectations in check you may be in for a surprise.

-Let’s get the annoying part out of the way: the co-owner of Bamba Marha fashions himself as Hungary's “burger pope,” a curiously narcissistic title, especially in a country where hamburgers don't run very deep.
-This shouldn’t necessarily deter you from visiting Bamba Marha, a small burger chain in Budapest, as their €5 cheeseburgers offer some of the best value for money in Budapest’s artisan burgerland: a nicely charred 130 gram / 4.6 ounce patty is enclosed by a sesame bun and garnished with cheddar, lettuce, tomato, red onions, and a slathering of sauce. .
+Let’s get the awkward part out of the way: one of the co-owners of Bamba Marha fashions himself as Hungary's “burger pope,” a curiously narcissistic title, especially in a country where hamburgers don't run very deep.
+This shouldn’t necessarily deter you from visiting Bamba Marha, a small burger chain in Budapest, as their €5 cheeseburgers offer some of the best value for money in the city’s artisan burgerland: a nicely charred 130 gram / 4.6 ounce patty enclosed by a sesame bun and garnished with cheddar, lettuce, tomato, red onions, and a slathering of sauce.

 Pesti Burger is a chic burger joint on the campus of Semmelweis University, near the glass-curtained building of the Basic Medical Science Center in Budapest's District 9.
 If you think that slinging pricey burgers on a college campus isn't a savvy business idea, think again: Pesti Burger fills up nicely at midday with both students and local office workers (granted, the wallet-friendlier pasta joint next door is usually mobbed by students).